-Rodby is a Danish town located on the island of Lolland.
-The town is mainly known for the ferries to Puttgarden in Germany, one of the heaviest used ferry routes in Europe, with large ferries departing every 30 minutes nearly round the clock.
-The town's harbour is located approximately 5 km to the south west of the town.
+The Danish town of Rodby is located on the island of Lolland.
+It is known for its ferry service to Puttgarden in Germany which is one of the busiest ferry routes in Europe.
+Large ferries depart every 30 minutes nearly 24 hours a day.
+The town's port is located around 5 km to the south west of the town centre.

-The town is also known for the popular aqua park and holiday centre, the Lalandia Holiday Centre, which is the town's largest attraction.
-The park has an Aquadome where visitors can enjoy a tropical climate and enjoy the water slides along with many other water based activities.
-The park also has many restaurants, shops and lots of activities including Monky Tonky Land, mini-golf, a ski slope, an ice rink and bowling alley.
+Popular attractions in Rodby include the aqua park and holiday centre, the Lalandia Holiday Centre, which is the town's largest attraction.
+There is an Aquadome in the park where guests can enjoy a tropical climate whilst enjoying the water slides and many other water based activities.
+There are also many restaurants, shops and other children's activities in the park including Monky Tonky Land, mini golf, a ski slope, an ice rink and a bowling alley.

-The German village of Puttgarden is located on the island of Fehman and lies on an important route between Germany and Denmark.
-The Fehmarn Belt, an 18 km wide strait in the western Baltic Sea, separate both countries.
-A train ferry terminal was built in Puttgarden in 1961-63 and at the same time Fehmarn was connected to the mainland by bridge.
-Between 1945 and 1963, the ferry route from West Germany to Denmark had run between Großenbrode and Gedser.
+The German village of Puttgarden is located on the island of Fehmarn and lies on an important sea route between Germany and Denmark.
+The 18km wide strait, named the Fehmarn Belt, is located in the western Baltic Sea and separates Germany and Denmark.
+Between 1961 and 1963 a train ferry terminal was built in the village and at the same time the island was connected to the mainland by a bridge.
 Since the completion of the Great Belt Fixed Link in Denmark, the route via Puttgarden has become less used by trains, but the harbour is still used by Scandlines ferries.

-From the Middle Ages until 1864 Fehmarn island formed part of the Danish Duchy of Schleswig.
-When the duchy was partitioned in 1544, it formed part of the duchy of John the Elder.
-Upon his death without heirs in 1580, Fehmarn became part of the Duchy of Schleswig-Holstein-Gottorp.
-After the Great Northern War Fehmarn along with the rest of Schleswig was united with the Danish crown.
+Fehmarn island was part of the Danish Duchy of Schleswig between the Middle Ages and 1864 although when the Duchy was partitioned in 1544 it formed part of the Duchy of John the Elder.
+When he died without any heirs in 1580, the island became part of the Duchy of Schleswig-Holstein-Gottorp.
+Following the Great Northern War, Fehmarn along with the rest of Schleswig was united with the Danish Crown.
 In 1864 Schleswig passed to Prussia as a result of the Second Schleswig War.